EuroCRIS/CASRAI-Dictionairies/Objects/Report.md

 ## Short definition
 Reports disseminating the outcomes and deliverables of a research contract.
 May entail a contribution to public policy.
 ## Fields
-(following a description of Report in the [Outputs - Publications - Other](../Templates/Outputs%20-%20Publications%20-%20Other.md) template):
 [Report Title](../Object-Fields/Report/Report%20Title.md),
 [First Listed Author-Editor](../Object-Fields/Report/First%20Listed%20Author-Editor.md),
 [Authoring Role](../Object-Fields/Report/Authoring%20Role.md),